It’s almost summertime! If you’re a parent, you’re probably thinking about when can you give your baby ice cream.

 Don’t put pressure on your baby.

-Start with small bites and monitor if there is any reaction, as this approach is best for determining allergies and intolerance to food at an early stage.
+Start with small bites and see if there is any reaction, as this approach is best for determining allergies and intolerance to food at an early stage.
 Before making any decisions, make sure that you are well-informed, and then you will know the exact time when can you give a baby ice cream without any risks.

 For more related articles read our other posts: